imh-talks/imh-talks.github.io/_pages/impressum.md

 This is a non-comercial website.

 ## Contact
-Thomas Wolfers - Chair of Organizing Committee
+Thomas Wolfers - Organizing Committee
 <br>
 Calwerstraße 14
 <br>